FranckLab/qDIC/README.md

 The q-factor-based Digital Image Correlation Algorithm.

 ## Purpose
 The repository contains the MATLAB m-files for qDIC along with synthetic example images.
 The qDIC algorithm determines 2D displacement fields between consecutive images or from a static reference image to a current image.

 ## Running qDIC

 ### Software Requirement
 MATLAB 2011b (for "griddedInterpolant") and the associated Image Processing Toolbox (for other miscellaneous function calls) are the minimum supported requirements to run this code.
 Under some circumstances older versions may function using "interpn", but performance and/or accuracy may suffer (and you'll have to implement the change to "interpn").
-Development is currently under Matlab 2017a on CentOS 7 and Window 7 x64.
+Development is currently under Matlab 2017a on CentOS 7 and Windows 7/10 x64.

+A "basic" version is available (in beta) that supports base Matlab (i.e., with no Toolboxs) with similar performance from https://github.com/ALandauer/qDICb.

 ### Input Image Requirements
 * To check if the images have the required speckle pattern and intensity values for correlation please use our [DIC simulator](https://github.com/FranckLab/DIC-Simulator).